Alexandra Bodnar

 Alex is consistently recommended in Chambers UK, the Legal 500 and Chambers Global.
 She is recommended in the Legal 500, Chambers UK and Chambers Global for her construction work, and in the Legal 500 for her insurance & reinsurance work as well as her professional negligence work.

-Alex is an experienced construction and engineering junior, who acts for and against construction operators, professionals, owners, developers, insurers, funders and public bodies.
-Much of her work involves high-value, complex technical and legal issues in UK and international construction, engineering, energy and infrastructure projects.
-She deals regularly with cases involving allegations of professional negligence and significant damage to property (including as a result of fire, flood, landslip and contamination).
-She has been involved in a number of PPP/PFI disputes, including in respect of the application of Payment Mechanisms, and related Facilities Management and service contract issues.
-She is familiar with EPC contracts, as well as the full range of typical standard form UK and international construction contracts.
-She appears regularly in the English Technology & Construction Court and in front of arbitral tribunals, as sole and junior counsel.
+Alex is a highly regarded, experienced construction and engineering practitioner.
+She acts for and against owners, developers, contractors, professionals, insurers, funders and public bodies.
+Her work involves high-value, complex technical and legal issues in UK and international construction, engineering, energy and infrastructure projects.
+She appears regularly in the English Technology & Construction Court, Commercial Court and in front of arbitral tribunals, as sole and junior counsel.

-Alex has particular experience of bonds and guarantees and has been involved, as sole and junior counsel, in some of the leading modern cases on UK construction performance bonds (including the ABI model form).
-She is familiar with coverage and avoidance issues arising under CAR and other construction insurance policies.
+Related to her construction work, Alex has particular experience of bonds and guarantees procured in connection with construction and infrastructure projects, and coverage and avoidance issues arising under CAR and other construction insurance policies.

 Current and recent examples of Alex’s construction work include:

-- Acting for the owner of a substantial building in a £multi-million TCC claim against the design and build contractor, concerning post-Grenfell external wall defects and consequent remedial works (sole counsel).
+• Represented (as junior counsel) the owner of a tall building in a c. £4m TCC claim against the contractor, concerning post-Grenfell external wall fire safety defects and consequent remedial works.
+The claim also involved a separate preliminary issues trial in respect of title to sue and assignment/funding arguments.

-- Acted for the lead manufacturer of technical deep-sea submarine rescue equipment destined for the government of an East Asian Country, in separate sets of proceedings – in the TCC and the Commercial Court – including obtaining and resisting injunctions, in connection with delivery and payment obligations (sole counsel).
+• Acted for the lead manufacturer of deep-sea submarine rescue equipment in separate sets of proceedings in the TCC (obtaining an injunction) and the Commercial Court (in connection with delivery and payment obligations).

-Alex acts in professional negligence claims for and against professionals, often in a construction and engineering context.
-This includes allegations concerning architects, engineers, other designers, contract administrators and contract managers, as well as solicitors and financial advisers.
-She has also been involved in international regulatory proceedings.
+Alex regularly acts in professional negligence claims for and against professionals, often in a construction and engineering context.
+This includes allegations concerning architects, engineers, other specialists, contract administrators and contract managers, as well as other professional advisers.
+Much of Alex’s professional negligence work involves property damage in connection with fire, flood, landslip or collapse.
+She has also been involved in regulatory proceedings.

 Current and recent examples of Alex’s professional negligence work include:

-- Acting for a defendant in this £multi-million multi-party professional negligence claim arising out of the contamination of pipework and alleged failure to notify of the incident (sole counsel).
+• Acting for a defendant in this £multi-million multi-party TCC professional negligence claim arising out of the contamination of pipework and alleged failure to notify of the incident.

 Alex has particular expertise in cases involving banking instruments including guarantees, performance bonds and letters of credit.
 She has been involved, as sole and junior counsel, in some of the leading modern cases on UK construction performance bonds (including the ABI model form).
 She has significant experience of obtaining and resisting claims for injunctions concerning demands on guarantees.